InLexIA, the AI translation solution for Ibexa DXP

 Native integration with Ibexa DXP

 InLexIA has been developed as a bundle designed to integrate with the Ibexa ecosystem.
-The module is installed via Composer, with the addition of the following dependency:
+The module is installed via Composer, and the dependency is added in the classic way:

 composer require inforca/auto-translation-bundle

-No external gateway or manual synchronisation is required: everything is executed and stored in the existing Ibexa architecture, enabling seamless deployment of workflows.
+No external gateway or manual synchronisation is required: everything is executed and stored in the existing Ibexa architecture, making deployment easy.

 A customisable glossary